 Embroidery with pearls and/or beads embellishments look super-cute on saree blouses, lehengas, and kurtis—especially on the neck and sleeves.
-You can use beads or pearl embroidery for your festive as well as casual-wear outfits.
+What’s more, you can use beads or pearl embroidery for your festive as well as casual-wear outfits.

 2. Zardozi embroidery

-Zardosi or Zardozi embroidery is a popular Indian embroidery technique that is originally from Iran.
+next up is Zardosi or Zardozi embroidery which is a popular Indian embroidery technique that is originally from Iran.
 Zardosi consists of elaborate metal work usually done on silk or satin fabrics.
 Gold and silver threads are used to make exquisite designs on fabrics.

 Zardozi embroidery work looks stunning, especially on outfits for special occasions such as weddings and festivals.
-You can get Zardozi embroidery work done on your saree blouses and lehengas.
+You can get Zardozi embroidery work done on your saree blouses and lehengas too.
 Zardosi embroidery can be combined with beads, pearls, sequins, and Kundans to make the designs look even prettier.

 3. Cutdana embroidery

 Cutdana literally means cut-dana—stones that have been cut in specific angles to reflect light.
-Cutdana makes beautiful embroidery embellishments.
 These small stones are sewn into different patterns to create attractive designs.

 4. Thread embroidery